vekatze/neut/book/src/rapid-prototyping.md

 ### Notes for Emacs

-The Emacs configuration in the above example looks like the following:
+The Emacs configuration for the example above looks like the following:

 ```text
 (defun ext/neut-compile ()